donateko/scopos-webmail/README.md

 > - We **do not provide support** for customization, third-party code changes, or bug fixes.
 > - This version is released **as-is**, intended for developers who wish to:
 >   - Contribute improvements through commits.
 >   - Adjust branding for their business (if using MailWish as the backend).
+>   - The login page at https://auth.mailbux.com
+ is not customizable.
+You will need to update the email client to support self-login without OIDC, plain JMAP login (Developer required).
 >
 > If you are running the **MailWish Business Email Hosting**, you may use this client as your front end.
 > Otherwise, please note that compatibility and support are not guaranteed.